dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 #### Criminal

 The character has a checkered past of run-ins with the law.
 They will have an advantage when dealing with shady types.
 The criminal background can also land the character into trouble when going into cities where it has lived a life of crime.
-It will have good knowledge of hidden crime guilds and organizations, and probably know about their most notorious members.
+They will have good knowledge of hidden crime guilds and organizations, and probably know about their most notorious members.

 #### Entertainer